biosql/biosql.github.io/wiki/Enhancement_Requests.md

 Could already be accomplished with "dated" source ontology terms, but that seems like a bastardization.
 Suggestions welcome.

-### Surrogate primary keys on all tables

-The current BioSQL unique keys enforce constraints upon the data.
-Most have primary keys in addition but in some tables there is no primary key.
-Here it is implied that the unique key is the primary key, but using compound keys such as this is not 'tidy' (because some columns in the key may be mutable, whereas normally a primary key is assumed to be immutable by most generic ORMs) and causes problems when attempting to auto-generate code using tools such as Java's recent JPA system.

-The proposal is to have a separate surrogate primary key on such tables, just as one would if that table were being referenced elsewhere in the db schema (even though in this case it isn't).

-This should fit nicely with general relational db design - unique key (in MySQL, for example) is just a type of constraint over the data, whereas in general primary keys are a method of uniquely identifying an individual row.
-Primary keys are a subset of unique keys but they should not be used to enforce data business rules.

-### Comment is a reserved word in some RDBMSs

-There is a table named 'comment' (for holding comment-type annotation), which is a reserved in some RDBMSs, for example HSQLDB and Oracle.

-The proposal is to rename the table to 'anncomment'.
-For the sake of consistency, this would also mean to rename the primary key of the table to anncomment\_id.

-### Synonym is a reserved word in some RDBMSs

-The column synonym in table term\_synonym is a reserved word in at least Oracle.
-Rename the column synonym to name, which would also be more consistent with column naming in other tables (as the fact that it is a synonym is already in the table name).

-### Term\_Relationship\_Term can be folded into Term\_Relationship

-The Term\_Relationship\_Term table links a relationship between two terms to a first-class term that is equivalent to the relationship (reification).
-As this is a 1-1 relationship, it should be folded into the Term\_Relationshop column (as a foreign key).

-The Oracle version demonstrates that this can actually be fully mapped back to a Term\_Relationship\_Term view (for backwards compatibility, for example), using triggers (or RULEs for PostgreSQL) to make it fully writable.

 ### Ability to fully represent contig assembly

 The ability to fully represent [EMBL format's CO